spa-data/spa-data/README.md

 ### Repository for SPA-data site

-Contains files for Jekyll site accessible at https://spa-data.github.io/spa-data/
+Data and visualizations available at https://spa-data.github.io/spa-data/

 Also contains data files from the archive available for download.